ioctaptceb/Lovasz/README.md

 # laszlo
-Excersizes from Laszlo Lovasz's Combinatorial Problems
+Laszlo Lovasz's Combinatorial Problems and Exercises, as an exercise.